 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) is a rare autoimmune disorder in which a person’s own immune system mounts an inflammatory response and causes damage to his or her peripheral nerves.
 This can affect the sensory, motor and autonomic nerves.

-CIDP patients can be treated with intravenous immunoglobulins (IVIG), plasmapheresis (PE) or steroid treatment.
-Many patients can have a long recovery, can experience recurrence and progression of symptoms, and are left with permanent residual symptoms, including sensory disturbances in their extremities, nerve and muscle pain, weakness and extreme fatigue.
+Many patients suffering from Chronic Inflammatory Demyelinating Polyneuropathy can have a long recovery, often experiencing recurrence and progression of symptoms.
+Some experience permanent residual symptoms, including sensory disturbances in the extremities, nerve and muscle pain, weakness and extreme fatigue.